Dena Agapion, Clinical Director (212) 861-5496

 Many individuals experience symptoms associated with painful diagnoses and traumatic events.
 Anxiety, irritability, and hopelessness can linger and cause difficulty in daily functioning long after the trauma.
 Suffering with a mental illness is also incredibly difficult and isolating.

 Treatment can help decrease unwanted negative emotions and eliminate symptoms that interfere with daily life and the process of healing,

 Sadness, fear and shame are some of the most common and uncomfortable emotions that disrupt the ability to live in the present.
 Through evidence based treatment, we are able to help you recover motivation, gain perspective, and acquire effective coping strategies.
 Building resistance to excessive negative emotions and living a life without suffering can be achieved!

-Relationships are often effected when a person is struggling with emotions and behavioral issues.
-Miscommunications, and misunderstandings are very common.
+Relationships are often affected when a person is struggling with emotions and behavioral issues.
+Miscommunications and misunderstandings are very common.
 Couples treatment allows the therapist to identify points of conflict, in a supportive setting.
 In this safe space, we encourage healthy emotional labeling and gentle expression.
 It may be beneficial in all stages of the relationship.
 The focus is to effectively discuss issues and solutions throughout the relationship.
 Family members are also welcome when they need coping skills and support.